TheSFReader/ddsmodeler/java5ApiTutorial/README.md

 ![Insertion icon](images/psStep3AddElementIcon.png)

 Change the name of the created TopicQosProfile to NameServiceQosProfile.
 Right-click on the created item and choose ReliabilityQos.
-Right-click on Max blocking time and choose delete.
 In the Properties pane keep the kind value to RELIABLE.
 Perform the same operations to associate a DurabilityQos with value TRANSIENT to the NameServiceQosProfile.
 Add another TopicQosProfile named ChatMessageQosProfile with the QoS:
-- ReliabilityQos: RELIABLE (do not forget to delete the max blocking time)
+- ReliabilityQos: RELIABLE
 - DurabilityQos: VOLATILE

 You should end with a model looking like the one shown below.